mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 EOF
 ```

 #### Create IngressController manifest to use NLB (optional) <a name="steps-create-manifests-ic"></a>

-> The `4.11.0-fc.0` still installing Classic LB.
+The OCP version used in this article, is using Classic Load Balancer as default router.
 This option will force to use the NLB by default.

-> Optional as the intention in this article is to validate the default IPI behavior.
-NLB is nice to have by default, should be tested either.

-> Section based on the [official documentation](https://docs.openshift.com/container-platform/4.10/installing/installing_aws/installing-aws-network-customizations.html#nw-aws-nlb-new-cluster_installing-aws-network-customizations).
+> This section is based on the [official documentation](https://docs.openshift.com/container-platform/4.10/installing/installing_aws/installing-aws-network-customizations.html#nw-aws-nlb-new-cluster_installing-aws-network-customizations).

 - Create the IngressController manifest to use NLB by default